 The new Avtex Series 9 Pro range also offers a new screen size.
-Avtex L199DRS PRO is 19.5” corner to corner, offering a tidy solution to those of us who aren’t quite sure we’ve got room for the larger 21.5” L219DRS PRO or 24" L249DRS PRO, but felt left a little wanting by an 18.5” option – it might not seem like much, but when space is at a premium a couple of millimetres can make a big difference, and the edge-to-edge screen of the ultra-compact L199DRS PRO could offer that little extra justification to upgrade from an older and bulkier 16” TV when space is at a premium.
+The new Avtex 19.5" TV DVD (screen measured corner to corner) offers a tidy solution to those of us who aren’t quite sure we’ve got room for the larger Avtex 21.5” TV DVD or indeed the Avtex 24" TV DVD, but felt left a little wanting by an 18.5” option – it might not seem like much, but when space is at a premium a couple of millimetres can make a big difference, and the edge-to-edge screen of the ultra-compact L199DRS PRO could offer that little extra justification to upgrade from an older and bulkier 16” TV when space is at a premium.

 Another leading feature new with Avtex Series 9 Pro is the addition of multi-tuner technology.
 This is a feature that I’ve been asked a lot about in previous years, particularly at the NEC – the first question when describing the TV recording functionality is almost always whether you can watch one channel while recording another.
 Well, now you can, and it works across tuners, so you’re not limited to watching one Freeview channel while recording another – you can watch a Freeview channel while recording a satellite channel or vice-versa, so there’s no need to fight over the remote.
 You can even record a channel while watching a DVD.